muratk5n/thirdwave/en/README.md

 ---

-What does it mean for hurricane to have 25 GWh energy?
+What does it mean for a hurricane to have 25 GWh energy?
 Take one of those 1 GW natgas pipelines that are built to supply *a country*.
 Line up 25 of them, and use that massive power to run mega lawnmowers that just chew through towns, cities, for one hour.
 Imagine the havoc that cld be created with that.
 That is an Ivan, or Sandy.

----

-Before pandemic I'd made a big multi-country touristic tour, delved more into mobile living, camping.
-Strange..

 ---